aflin/rampart/docs/source/sql4.rst

 TYPE
     indicates the type of table.

-    S
-        indicates a System table, and is Texis owned.
-‘S’ is assigned to all tables where the user who created the table is “texis”.

     T
         indicates a normal Table.

-    V
-        indicates a normal View.

     B
         indicates a Btree table.
 A Btree is a special type of table that